rpetti/resume/resume.md

   including Helm, Istio, ArgoCD, Rancher, and Grafana+Prometheus.

-: **Linux, Solaris, AIX, and HP-UX:** Expertise with setup, maintenance, and use of a variety of Unix distributions.
+: **Linux, Solaris, AIX, and HP-UX:** Expertise with setup, maintenance, and use of a variety of Linux distributions and some proprietary Unix.

-: **Virtualization:** Experience with the deployment and use of ESXi, and the usage of vCloud, vSphere, VirtualBox, EC2, and Hercules.
+: **Virtualization:** Experience with the deployment and use of ESXi, and the usage of vCloud, vSphere, VirtualBox, EC2, Hyper-V, and Proxmox.

-: **Ansible:** Makes use of Ansible for build system configuration management, and managing personal AWS instances.
+: **Ansible:** Makes use of Ansible for build system configuration management, and managing personal AWS instances, and home labbing.

 : **Cloud Services:** Working knowledge of Amazon Web Services, primarily Route53, EC2, and S3.
 Some Google Cloud Platform knowledge as well.